Beyond the buzzword, Muscle Activation Technique™ (MAT) is a powerful way to improve your physical health and overall well-being.

 Flexibility inevitably leads to instability.
 And where there is instability, injury is sure to follow.

-8 Benefits of Muscle Activation Technique (MAT)
+8 Benefits of Applied Yoga Anatomy + Muscle Activation in Yoga (MAT)

 Let’s take a closer look at the proven benefits of Muscle Activation Techniques in yoga.
 Then, I’ll share a few of my favorite MAT video tutorials so you can start practicing the method today.